snobu/silicorn/README.md

 `0` (zero) is represented one _pixel_ high.
 Otherwise you wouldn't know the difference between __silicorn__ not running anymore or your input just feeding in zeros.
 That being said, __silicorn__ doesn't break.

-Alright alright, if you fuzzy it really hard it will probably shit rainbows from all I/Os.
+Alright alright, if you fuzz it really hard it will probably shit rainbows from all I/Os.
 Try it.

 ### Adjust brightness (optional)
 Edit `hat.c`: